-FY 2012 Target and DOE concerning design and construction of DOE's defense nuclear facilities.
-These reports will serve to provide Congress timely information on significant issues prior to publication of the Board's Annual Report.
-Performance Goal 5.2: The Board will inform the public of issues related to health and safety at defense nuclear facilities.
-The Board will post public documents, including all recommendations, the Board's Annual Report, Quarterly Reports, and other correspondence with DOE on its public website within 2 work days of publication date.
+FY 2012 Target FY 2013 Target Summary of Significa Infrastructure Issues etion Projects and the ant Safety-Related at Operating cilities.
+These reports Congress and the ation on significant Performance Goal 5.2: The Board will inform the public of issues related to health and safety at defense nuclear facilities.
+The Board will post public documents, including all recommendations, the Board's Annual Report, Periodic Reports, and other correspondence with DOE on its public website within 2 working days of publication date.
 The Board will plan a Public Meeting and Hearing at Los Alamos National Laboratory in the first quarter in order to review public health and safety at the site, provide transparency into DOE activities, and allow interested persons or groups to present comments, technical information, or data to the Board on the announced topics.
+The Board will plan at least one Public Meeting and Hearing in order to provide transparency into DOE activities, and allow interested persons or groups to present comments, technical information, or data to the Board on the announced topics.
 Performance Goal 5.3: The Board will adopt and execute processes and procedures with DOE that are compatible with the Board's enabling legislation and further the Board's mission.
-The Board will be briefed on issues by senior DOE officials from EM and NNSA on a quarterly basis in order continue a dialogue to further public health and safety at DOE defense nuclear facilities.
-The Chairman will consult with the DOE Secretary and Deputy Secretary on matters of interest and will meet with the DOE Deputy Secretary three times a year in order to ensure there are no misunderstandings concerning the Board's Recommendations and other concerns at defense nuclear facilities.
+The Board will be briefed on issues by senior DOE officials from EM and NNSA on a periodic basis in order continue a dialogue to further public health and safety at DOE defense nuclear facilities.
+The Chairman will consecretary and Deputy matters of interest an y Secretary on

+FY 2012 Target FY 2013 Target DOE Deputy Secretary three times a year in order to ensure there are no misunderstandings concerning the Board's Recommendations and other concerns at defense nuclear facilities.
 Performance Goal 5.4: The Board will implement internal processes and procedures that effectively support the Board's oversight operations and responsibilities as a Federal agency using OMB and OPM management guidance applicable to small agencies to gauge performance.
-The Board will improve employee performance by developing a revised GS performance management system to make it more performance oriented in accordance with Office of Personnel Management guidance.
+The Board will revise its SES performance management system to make it more performance oriented.
+The Board will revise its GS performance management system to make it more performance oriented.
 Performance Goal 5.5: Appropriate technical and professional expertise will be recruited and/or trained by the Board to accomplish the mission.
 The Board will continue to hire technically competent engineers and scientists who can support the Board's nuclear safety oversight mission.
 The Board will emphasize improving the diversity of its technical staff workforce.
 The Board will utilize at least 95% of its authorized FTEs.
 Performance Goal 5.6: The Board will effectively manage the appropriated financial resources, and exercise responsible stewardship over its resources to meet its needs and accomplish the mission.
 The independent auditor's Report on Internal Control & Compliance with Laws and Regulations does not identify any material weaknesses or non-compliance with laws or regulations.
 This is to demonstrate the Board is properly managing its resources.
-Performance Goal 5.7: The Board will assign staff to be in residence at selected sites.
-Ensure the Board has site representatives at appropriate defense nuclear facilities based on changes in DOE priorities and activities.
-The Board will review the assignment of site representatives semi-annually in order to ensure each manned site has at least one staff member assigned and assess the need for additional site representatives to meet operational needs.
+Performance Goal 5.7: The Board will assign staff to be in residence at selected sites. -